Scientific: Opuntia ficus indica

 Growth Habit: Succulent perennial, slow and upright growth habit, many branched, to 6- to 20-feet tall.

-Flowers & Fruits: Flowers are yellow, 3- to 4-inches across on terminal ends of pads, fruits oblong, 2- to 3-inches long, red to purple, edible.
+Flowers & Fruits: Flowers are yellow, 3- to 4-inches across on terminal ends of pads, fruits rounded to oblong, 2- to 3-inches long, green ripening to orange, red or purple, edible (for both humans and birds).

 Seasonal Color: Flowers in mid spring, fruit in summer.